Keiji Muto Grand Final Pro-Wrestling "Last" Love

-Keiji Muto Grand Final Pro-Wrestling "Last" Love was a professional wrestling event promoted by CyberFight's sub-brand Pro Wrestling Noah.
+Keiji Muto Grand Final Pro-Wrestling "Last" Love: Hold Out was a professional wrestling event promoted by CyberFight's sub-brand Pro Wrestling Noah (Noah).
 It took place on February 21, 2023, in Tokyo, Japan, at the Tokyo Dome.
 The event aired on CyberAgent's AbemaTV online linear television service and CyberFight's streaming service Wrestle Universe.
-The event also featured wrestlers from Noah's sister promotions Tokyo Joshi Pro-Wrestling and DDT Pro-Wrestling, as well from outside promotions such as New Japan Pro-Wrestling (NJPW), All Japan Pro Wrestling and Dragon Gate.
+The event featured the retirement matches of Keiji Muto and saw the involvement of wrestlers from Noah's sister promotions Tokyo Joshi Pro-Wrestling and DDT Pro-Wrestling, as well from outside promotions such as New Japan Pro-Wrestling (NJPW), All Japan Pro Wrestling and Dragon Gate.

 The event was themed around the final matches of Keiji Muto, who was defeated by NJPW's Tetsuya Naito in the semi-main event, and by Masahiro Chono in the main event match.
 After the main event, Chono announced his own retirement.
 The event also featured the retirement match of Nosawa Rongai, who teamed with Mazada in a losing effort against Bullet Club (Taiji Ishimori and Gedo).